As Gaza heads for water crisis, desalination seen key

 Many families have opted to drill private wells drawing from water deep underground.

-Authorization is required but rigid restrictions means most households dig their wells in secret.
-Hired laborers erect large plastic sheets to try and hide their work from prying neighbors.
+Authorisation is required but rigid restrictions means most households dig their wells in secret.
+Hired labourers erect large plastic sheets to try and hide their work from prying neighbours.

 "As you can see, this is like a crime scene," said a 45-year-old father of six, who gave his name as Abu Mohammed.

-A clothes merchant from Gaza city, he paid his clandestine, 7-strong crew 12,700 shekels ($3,513) to drill a well and came across water at a depth of 48 meters.
+A clothes merchant from Gaza city, he paid his clandestine, 7-strong crew 12,700 shekels to drill a well and came across water at a depth of 48 metres.
 "We begin the work after sunset and ... cover the sound of digging with music," he said.

-A senior Israeli security official estimates that as many as 6,000 wells have been sunk in Gaza, many without authorization.
+A senior Israeli security official estimates that as many as 6,000 wells have been sunk in Gaza, many without authorisation.

 While Israel shares the polluted aquifer, which stretches all the way to Caeserea, about 60 km north of Tel Aviv, the problem is less acute than in Gaza which is downstream.
 In addition, Israel can access water from the Sea of Galilee and the mountain aquifer that also spans the West Bank.